Sas-not-g/mesto/README.md

 - Possibility to change the user profile data;
 - Addition and deletion of photo-cards
 - Ability to like/dislike photo-cards
-- Ability to 'loop' clicked image through creating a popup;
+- Ability to increase size of a clicked image through creating a popup;
 - Form validation

 ### Project features :